truenas/middleware/docs/userguide/index.rst

 be listed under View S.M.A.R.T.
 Tests.
 After creating your tests, check the configuration in Services → S.M.A.R.T., then click the slider to ON for the
 S.M.A.R.T. service in Services → Control Services.
 The S.M.A.R.T. service will not start if you have not created any volumes.

-**NOTE:** to prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.
+.. note:: to prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.

 **Figure 6.4a: Adding a S.M.A.R.T.
 Test**

 |10000000000001DA0000021AE2615C27_png|